softchris/azure-book/deployment/deploy-a-container.md

 We need Docker, Docker Engine and Azure CLI for this to work.
 Before we can create said registry we will need a `Resource Group`, so let's create that first:
-> az group create --name myResourceGroup --location westeurope
+> az group create --name chrisresourceGroup --location westeurope

 Once this `Resource Group` is created we can go back to creating our `Container Registry`.

 The command looks like the following:
-> az acr create --resource-group myResourceGroup --name <acrName> --sku Basic --admin-enabled true
+> az acr create --resource-group chrisresourceGroup --name chriscontainerregistry --sku Basic --admin-enabled true

 Let's break it down a bit.
 > az acr create